 Long Term Strategy (3 12 months):

-The enterprises that thrive in 2025 and beyond will be those that treat AI security with the same rigor as traditional application security, or greater.
-Prompt injection attacks will only grow more sophisticated, and the consequences of inadequate defenses will escalate as AI systems gain broader access to critical business functions.
+The enterprises that build resilience in 2025 and beyond will be those that treat AI security with the same rigor as traditional application security.
+Prompt injection attacks will grow more sophisticated as AI agents gain broader access to critical business functions.
+The visibility gap between what security teams assume agents can do and what agents can actually do at runtime is where attackers operate.

-The cost of prevention is always lower than the cost of breach response.
-Organizations that implement comprehensive prompt injection defenses today will avoid the regulatory fines, reputation damage, and operational disruption that await those who delay.
+The cost of early detection is always lower than the cost of breach response.
+Organizations that implement continuous monitoring and deterministic guardrails for AI agent behavior today avoid the regulatory fines, reputation damage, and operational disruption that follow a high-blast-radius agent compromise.

 Request a Security Assessment